evannetwork/evannetwork.github.io/dapps/angular/task.md

 }
 ```

-To update the service for Angular 5 with more usage comfort, we will add the '@Injectable()' decorator to the service, change the 'export default class TodoApp' of the TodoApp to 'export class TodoApp' and also add the correct 'templateUrl'.
+To update the service for Angular 5 with more usage comfort, we will add the `@Injectable()` decorator to the service, change the `export default class TodoApp` of the TodoApp to `export class TodoApp` and also add the correct `templateUrl`.
 The headers of the two files will look like the following:

-store.ts
+`store.ts
 ```ts
 import {
 	Injectable						  // @angular/core